RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Renamed Advanced (Per IP) Traffic monitoring for IPTraffic (to match the Tomato name for that same functionality)
-   - FIXED: GRO kills upload speed if CTF is disabled (patched provided by Asus, RT-AC56U)
+   - FIXED: GRO kills upload speed if CTF is disabled (patch provided by Asus, RT-AC56U)
    - FIXED: Buffer overrun in NVRAM handling, leading to random crashes (Asus bug, RT-AC56U)